 The White House in Washington DC is where the current President of the United States resides with his family Read more about the White House >>

-It stands 102 stories tall with a spire at the top.
+This famous American building It stands 102 stories tall with a spire at the top.
 The height of the building’s architecture is 381 meters.
 Together with the spire, it stands 443 meters tall.

 The Chrysler Building is located not far from the Empire State Building and belongs to the same period.
 It was completed in 1931 and constructed at a time when there was widespread economic optimism in the country.
 The building features a stunning art-deco exterior with an iconic brick finish.